le717/PatchIt/Documentation/PiP Format V1.1.md

 -------------------

-In order for **PatchIt!** to install mod packs for *LEGO Racers* or maps for *LEGO LOCO*, it is required to have some sort of file to read the information, such as name and description, but as well as to know what ZIP archive to extract and install into the proper game files.
+In order for **PatchIt!** to install mod packs for *LEGO Racers* or maps for *LEGO LOCO*, it is required to have some sort of file to read the information, such as name and description, but as well as to know what compressed archive to extract and install into the proper game files.
 In other words, a Patch file.

-Enter the PiP format: a plain text file engineered so one can be written without the use of **PatchIt!**, and an accompanying ZIP archive containing the
+Enter the PiP format: an open file format engineered so one can be written without the use of **PatchIt!**, and an accompanying PiA archive containing the
 Patch files.

 This combination has been designed so a Patch can be created simply and quickly, and can be easily edited outside of **PatchIt!**.
 For example, a Patch may have already been created but there was a typo in the information, or a file was not included in the archive.
 If **PatchIt!** was designed using non-easily editable formats, the user would have to go through the Patch Creation process all over again.
 However, this is not the case.
-By using a plain text file, the creator can open it in a text editor and correct the typo, or compress a new, corrected ZIP archive with an external program.
+By using a plain text file, the creator can open it in a text editor and correct the typo, or compress a new, corrected PiA archive with an external program.

 Details
 -------

 #### PiP File Format

-* A PiP file is plain text.
-It stands for **P**atch **I**t! **P**atch.
+* PiP stands for <strong>P</strong>atch<strong>I</strong>t! <strong>P</strong>atch.
-* A PiP file is written use UTF-8 encoding, and can be edited on any text editor that supports UTF-8 encoding.
+* A PiP file is a plain text file written with [`UTF-8-NOBOM`](http://en.wikipedia.org/wiki/UTF-8#Byte_order_mark) encoding, and can be edited on any text editor that supports such encoding.
 * As a validity test, each PiP file must have on line 1 a specific line of text (known as the validity line).
   This line **must** match **PatchIt!**'s internal version exactly to confirm it is a valid Patch.
 * Legacy (V1.0.1) Patches are detected by looking for that version's validity line.
 If it is found, it is installed using the Legacy Installation routine.